CiscoSecurity/tr-05-serverless-relay/README.md

 check the [AWS ERRORS](aws/ERRORS.md) for the troubleshooting of some most common types of errors.

-You can always check the `status` of your deployment with the corresponding
+You can check the `status` of your deployment with the corresponding command:
-command:
 ```
 zappa status dev
 ```